Parents and Students,

 Fifth grade is always a fun year of change for students.
 This year will be the last elementary year, and the transition can be difficult for both students and parents.
 However, it is an exciting time of growth & learning.
-Below are some things for you to expect throughout the year that will help make things a bit easier.

 This year responsibility is the key word.
 Students are learning to make choices that affect outcomes.
 Students are responsible for taking notes to prepare for tests, writing down & keeping up with their own assignments, and being prepared for class.
-They will be held accountable for every decision & action they make...writing their names on their papers, checking both sides of worksheets, completing all of an assignment, turning in completed work on time, having homework, etc. EXCUSES ARE NOT ANSWERS!!
+They will be held accountable for every decision & action they make...writing their names on their papers, checking both sides of worksheets, completing all of an assignment, turning in completed work on time, having needed materials, etc. EXCUSES ARE NOT ANSWERS!!

 I look forward to an exciting year.
 Thanks in advance for all of your help and cooperation to make your child’s education a success!